psychemedia/storytelling-notes/pottle-of-brains.md

 So they went home together, and he never wanted to buy a pottle o' brains again, for his wife had enough for both.
 ```

 In his notes, p.
-232, Jacobs cites Mrs. Balfour, and relates the tale to *Coat o' Clay"*, as well *Gobborn Seer*.
+232, Jacobs cites Mrs. Balfour, and relates the tale to *Coat o' Clay*, as well *Gobborn Seer*.

 > LXX.
 A POTTLE O' BRAINS.
 >